Quantitative stability control of the full spectrum of the Dirichlet Laplacian by the second eigenvalue: Introduction

-\end{trm} \begin{rem} Notice that such couples of subsets $\Omega^+$, $\Omega^-$ indeed do exist.
-For instance, we can choose them to be the two nodal sets of the second eigenfunction of $\Omega$, but other choices could be more relevant in specific situations. \end{rem}
+\end{trm} Notice that such couples of subsets $\Omega^+$, $\Omega^-$ indeed do exist.
+For instance, we can choose them to be the two nodal sets of the second eigenfunction of $\Omega$, but other choices could be more relevant in specific situations.\\ Another direct corollary of Theorem \ref{TH2} is that the full sharp inequality holds true for disconnected sets in $\A$ when the two disjoint components are sufficiently equilibrated. \begin{cor} Let $\O\in\A$, such that $\O = \O_1\sqcup\O_2$ is disconnected satisfying $\lambda_1(\O)= \lambda_1(\O_1)$ and $\lambda_2(\O) = \lambda_(\O_2)$, then it holds for any $k\ge 1$,